givehug/interval-actions/README.md

 ##### Create actions queue/stack.
 Added actions are executed with minimum interval in between.

-This may be useful when dealing with frequent async events, and you want be ensure that certain amount of time has passed since last event was processed.
+This may be useful when dealing with frequent async events, and you want be sure they are processed with certain interval.

 ## Install